 This Indian Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Concrete Reinforcement Sectional Committee had been approved by the Civil Engineering Division Council.

 This standard has been formulated to cover requirements for glass fibre reinforced polymer (GFRP) bars for concrete reinforcement.
 GFRP bars are used across the world as an alternative to steel bars in reinforced concrete.
 Recently, India is also witnessing the manufacturing and use of such bars.
 However, their use in concrete has to be judiciously decided based on the design specifications associated with various physical, chemical and mechanical properties.
 This standard contains only specifications for type of fibres, resin and required minimum physical, chemical and mechanical properties of GFRP rebars.
 It describes the permitted constituent materials, limits on constituent volumes, and minimum performance requirements for GFRP bars to be used as reinforcement for non-prestressed concrete.
-Guidance on deciding a suitable resin and fibre material shall be evaluated based on this specification standard.
-Standards on test methods and design provisions of using GFRP rebars should complement this specification standard.
+Guidance on deciding a suitable resin and fibre material shall be evaluated based on this standard.
+Standards on test methods and design provisions of using GFRP bars should complement this standard.

 The GFRP bars in accordance with this standard may be used for applications in reinforced concrete elements with low-risk (that is, where consequences of failure are less, as judged by the engineer in-charge).
 Examples of such elements include slab-on-grade (say, pavements and floorings), drainage structures, fences, and manhole covers.
 For suitable application of these reinforcing bars in roads, highways and bridges, relevant guidelines/standards of Indian Roads Congress may be referred to.

-The Engineer in-Charge must certify or obtain certification stating that the specific concrete elements reinforced with GFRP bars can meet the target criteria on serviceability, strength, and durability for the design life of such elements.
+The Engineer in-Charge shall certify or obtain certification stating that the specific concrete elements reinforced with GFRP bars can meet the target criteria on serviceability, strength, and durability for the design life of such elements.

 Assistance has been derived from the following standards and publications in the preparation of this standard:

-ASTM D7957/D7957M(22) standard specification for solid round glass fiber-reinforced polymer bars for concrete reinforcement;
+ASTM D7957/D7957M-22 Standard specification for solid round glass fiber reinforced polymer bars for concrete reinforcement;

-ACI 440.6M-08(17) Specification for carbon and glass fiber-reinforced polymer bar materials for concrete reinforcement;
+ACI SPEC-440.6-08(17)(22) Specification for carbon and glass fiber-reinforced polymer bar materials for concrete reinforcement;

-ACI 440.11-22 – Building code requirements For structural concrete reinforced With glass fibre reinforced polymer bars; and
+ACI CODE-440.11-22 – Building code requirements for structural concrete reinforced with glass fiber reinforced polymer (GFRP) bars — Code and commentary; and

-‘Design Manual No. 3 Reinforcing concrete structures with fibre reinforced polymers’ by ISIS canada research network (September 2007).
+‘Design Manual No. 3 Reinforcing concrete structures with fiber reinforced polymers’ by ISIS Canada Research Network (September 2007).

-This standard contributes to the Sustainable Development Goal 9 - Industry, Innovation and Infrastructure: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
+This standard contributes to the United Nations Sustainable Development Goal 9 — Industry, innovation and infrastructure: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.

-The composition of the Committee and the Working Group responsible for formulation of this standard is given in Annex D.
+The composition of the Committee and the working group responsible for formulation of this standard is given in Annex D.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, in reporting the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical-values (second revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, in reporting the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

 Indian Standard